tobias-weiss-ai-xr/opendesk-edu/README.md

-The current state of the SWP is missing two components that are not yet generally available to the public also outside the SWP (Element Starter Edition and Open-Xchange App Suite 8), and contains components that will be replaced (e.g. UCS container monolith to be replaced by multiple Univention Management Stack containers).
+The current state of the SWP is missing two components that are not yet generally available to the public also outside the SWP (Element Starter Edition and Open-Xchange App Suite 8), and contains components that will be replaced (e.g. UCS dev container monolith to be replaced by multiple Univention Management Stack containers).
 In the next months we not only expect upstream updates of the functional components within their feature scope but we are going to address operational issues like monitoring and network policies.

-Of course we will extend the documentation and would love to get [feedback from you](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/info/-/blob/main/OVERVIEW.md#mitwirkung-und-beteiligung) regarding the areas you require more details on.
-But be sure also without that feedback the documentation will grow.
+Of course we will also extend the documentation.

+In any case we love to get [feedback from you](https://gitlab.opencode.de/bmi/souveraener_arbeitsplatz/info/-/blob/main/OVERVIEW.md#mitwirkung-und-beteiligung) regarding the documentation as well as your experience with the deployment and the SWP itself.

 The first release of the SWP is scheduled for December 2023.